Reporting for Personal Coverage

 If you have Personal Coverage only - meaning you do not employ workers - the first payment on your account is due January 31.

-If you have Personal Coverage and Worker Coverage your first payment will be due May 30.
-The remaining payments will be aligned with your selected payment option.
+If you have Personal Coverage and Worker Coverage your first payment will be aligned with your selected payment option.

 If not paid, coverage will be cancelled and depending on the type of business you are in, cancellation of coverage may limit your ability to secure contracts in the future.